Shezstar/Excel_Sales-and-Finance-Analytics/README.md

   <b><p>Manufacturing cost + Freight cost + Other cost = COGS</p></b>
 </li>
 <li><b>Gross Margin</b>: Gross margin is the difference between net sales and the cost of goods sold (COGS).
-  It's often expressed as a percentage of net sales and indicates how efficiently a company uses labor and supplies in the production process.</li>
+  It's often expressed as a <b>percentage of net sales</b> which is <b>Gross Margin%</b> and indicates how efficiently a company uses labor and supplies in the production process.</li>
 <li><b>Target Sales</b>: Target sales refer to the specific goal or benchmark for sales revenue that a company aims to achieve within a certain period, often set for a fiscal quarter or year.
 These targets are based on various factors, including past performance, market research, industry trends, and the company's growth objectives.</li>
 <li><b>Actual Sales</b>: Actual sales are the real revenue that a company has generated from its operations over a specific period.
 This figure represents the total amount of product or services sold, reflecting the company's actual performance in the market</li>
+<li><b>P&L(profit and loss) statement</b> is a financial report that provides an overview of a company's financial performance over a period of time, typically a month , quarter or year.
+P &L statements include several critical metrics, such as Net Sales, Cost of Goods Sold(COGS), Gross Margin,Gross Margin%, etc
+.These metrics evaluate a company's financial performance, profitablity and pricing tactics.</li>
 </ol>